vriesmarcel/FeatureToggles/readme.md

 # Exercise 1: Creating a build
 Before we can release the software, we need to build it first.
 For this we create a new CI build using the Standard VSTS visual Studio 2017 hosted Agent pool

-Got the build tab and create a new build
+Go to the build tab and create a new build
 Pick the template for ASP.NET web applications

 Point to the git repo you just populated with the MVC Music Store sample that is provided.